vipulnaik/diet-exercise-health/notes/things-to-investigate.md

   plans](../events/2025/2025-blood-test-plans.md) and maybe do some of the tests sooner if they are decision-relevant.
-In particular, CMP (to confirm BUN stuff is back to normal), omega-3 (to decide whether supplement regimen needs further changes), and lipid panel (to see if changes since last test have paid off in measurements) may be worth doing sooner.
+In particular, CMP (to confirm BUN stuff is back to normal), omega-3 (to decide whether supplement regimen needs further changes), and NMR lipoprofile + apo B may be worth doing sooner.

-* NMR lipoprofile: I want to get this done at some point; the question is whether I should do this instead of a regular lipid panel as part of my upcoming round or defer it to a later round.
-I need to do more research and learning regarding NMR lipoprofile and its benefits.

 * Look into DEXA scans.
 For instance, whole-body scans by BodySpec (see [here](https://www.bodyspec.com/blog/post/dexa_faq)) or do I want a more specialized one?
 I likely only need one every 5 years or so if it comes out okay.

+* Look into thyroid panel as something to add to the 2025 blood test plans.

 ## Data analysis